Debt Camel

 Case 1 – you are struggling with your IVA payments

-With these mitigating circumstances, your creditors may agree to accept a lower full and final settlement than your remaining monthly payments.
+With this evidence, your creditors may agree to accept a lower full and final settlement than your remaining monthly payments.

 What might be acceptable depends not just on how much there is still to pay into your IVA – the total amount of your debts is also relevant.
-If your IVA was only offering a low return to your creditors, then they may be reluctant to agree to this being reduced much.
+If your IVA was only offering a low return to your creditors, then they may not agree to this being reduced much.

 Case 2 – you just want the IVA ended